DaCostaMathias/shopping-cart/README.md

 # Possible improvements

+    * Change the structure of the cart states for scaling up for more products;
     * Staggered the state saves;
     * Add picture to the products;
-    * Create presentation pages for each products;
+    * Create presentation pages for each products; and
+    * Fix the total to the bottom of the pages;

 # Getting Started with Create React App